AnEdgyVeggie/AnEdgyVeggie/README.md

 - 👀 I’m interested in mainly OOP and game design, but enjoy all areas
 - 🌱 I’m currently learning full stack webdevelopment, and Unity game design
 - 💞️ I’m looking to collaborate on Unity game design
-- 📫 How to reach me chococowcake@gmail.com
+- 📫 Reach me on discord at AnEdgyVeggie#2224

 <!---
 AnEdgyVeggie/AnEdgyVeggie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.